vinarmani/truf-node/internal/contracts/contracts_behaviors.md

 ## Data Insertion

-- Authorized wallets can insert new data records (e.g., primitive events) with associated timestamps and values.
+- [PRIMITIVE01][PRIMITIVE02][COMPOSED01][COMPOSED02] Authorized wallets can insert new data records (e.g., primitive events) with associated timestamps and values.
     Note: truf-data-provider primitive has external_created_at field.
-- The stream owner can insert metadata that configures stream behavior.
+- [COMMON01] The stream owner can insert metadata that configures stream behavior.
 I.e. allow_read_wallet.
-- Some stream metadata are read-only and only set once created (e.g. stream_type, or other properties that are set only on special actions such as ownership transfer)
+- [COMMON02][PRIMITIVE03][COMPOSED03] Some stream metadata are read-only and only set once created (e.g. stream_type, or other properties that are set only on special actions such as ownership transfer)
-- All metadata records are immutable, and can only be disabled but never deleted.
+- [COMMON03] All metadata records are immutable, and can only be disabled but never deleted.
-- Data records are immutable.
-They can't be disabled or deleted.
+- [x] Data records are immutable.
+They can't be disabled or deleted. (records can't be disabled by design, no need to test)
-- Taxonomy definitions are immutable.
+- [COMPOSED04] Taxonomy definitions are immutable.
 But they can be disabled (only the whole version and not a single child definition)
-- A base date for a stream can be set by the stream owner.
+- [PRIMITIVE04] A base date for a stream can be set by parameters.
 If not set, the stream will use the first record date as base date.

 ## Composition & Aggregation